 Our agent-based statistics let managers know who the highest and lowest performing team members are, providing such details as average call time, the average number of calls received, and average number of missed calls for a given period.
 Knowing exactly who is setting the benchmarks for certain criteria and who is lagging behind allows managers to better allocate training resources and dedicate time and energy where it is needed most.

-If a manager is only as good as the tools at their disposal, why would they settle for less than the best?
-Whether you’re running a 5-person start-up or a major call centre, now that you’ve now got all of the latest call monitoring techniques your fingertips, it’s time to whip your sales, customer service, and other phone-oriented teams into shape!
+If a manager is only as good as the number of tools at their disposal, why would they settle for less than the best?
+Whether you’re running a 5-person start-up or a major call centre, now that you’ve now got all of the essential tools for call monitoring at your fingertips, it’s time to whip your sales, customer service, and other phone-oriented teams into shape!

-And finally, track all call activity with advanced statistics so that your agents can be at their best during calls, and callers will have an optimal image of your company.
+Finally, track all call activity with advanced statistics so that your agents can be at their best during calls, and callers will have an optimal image of your company